wojwesoly/Scripts-and-aliases/Aliases/README.md

 Cds into my project dir.

 ## push.bat
-Stages all the changes, commits them with the first argument, and pushes (without specifing the remote and branch, so you first need to do git push -u origin master)
+Stages all the changes, commits them with the first argument, and pushes. (it pushes without specifing the remote and branch, so you first need to do git push -u {remote} {branch})

 ## python3.bat
-Alias for python, imitating the Linux naming of python versions.
+Alias for python, imitating the naming of python versions on Linux.

 ## rm.bat
 Alias for the del command, imitating the rm command on Linux.